What is Oracle Cloud Infrastructure Object Storage?

 Oracle Object Storage service is secure, easy to manage, strongly consistent, and scalable.
 When a read request is made, Oracle Object Storage serves the most recent copy of the data that was written to the system.
 Oracle Object Storage is connected to a high-performing, high-bandwidth network with compute and object storage resources co-located on the same network.
 This means that compute instances running in Oracle Cloud Infrastructure get low latency access to object storage.

-What are the core components of Oracle Object Storage?
+What are the core components of the Oracle Object Storage service?

 Objects: All data, regardless of content type, is stored as objects in Oracle Object Storage.
 For example, log files, video files, and audio files are all stored as objects.